Jess

 Creative Strategist

-I'm Jess Roush, a UGC creator turned creative strategist with a background that's a little unconventional, and I think that's exactly the point.
+I'm Jess, a UGC creator turned creative strategist with an unconventional background, and I think that's exactly the point.

-Before I started making content, I spent years in outside sales, where I learned that the difference between a yes and a no usually comes down to one thing: knowing what emotionally moves someone to act, not just what they need, but what they believe they need.
+Before content, I spent years in outside sales.
+I learned that the difference between a yes and a no comes down to one thing: knowing what emotionally moves someone to act.
+I carried that into every piece of content I make.

-I'm based in the Pacific Northwest and work with DTC brands and agencies who want a strategic partner that understands both sides of the creative process.
+I hold Motion's Creative Strategy Certification and am based in the Pacific Northwest, working with DTC brands and agencies who want a strategic partner that understands both sides of the creative process.

 jess@jessroushcreative.com